Posts

 Finance Battle: HISA vs FHSSS

 In this lineup let's see the difference in FHSSS and HISA.
 FHSSS $10K put into FHSS ends up as $8,500.
 Lets assume 4% deeming rate, so you can withdraw =$8,500 x 104% = $8,840.
-Now you withdraw with - MTR 32%: = 8,840 x (100% - 32% + 30%) = $8,663.2 - MTR 39%: = 8,840 x (100% - 39% + 30%) = $8,044.4 - MTR 47%: = 8,840 x (100% - 47% + 30%) = $7,337.2 HISA $10K income into HISA.
-Lets assume 5.5% return. - MTR 32%: = 10,000 x (100 - 32%) x (100% + 5.5% x (100% - 32%)) = $7,054 - MTR 39%: = 10,000 x (100 - 39%) x (100% + 5.5% x (100% - 39%)) = $6,304 - MTR 47%: = 10,000 x (100 - 47%) x (100% + 5.5% x (100% - 47%)) = $5,454 FHSS Relative Improvement Relative to HISA So how much better if FHSS? - MTR 32%: = (8,663.2 - 7054) / 7054 = 22.8% - MTR 39%: = (8,044.4 - 6304) / 6304 = 27.6% - MTR 47%: = (7,337.2 - 5454) / 5454 = 34.5% DIV293 If your div293 income excluding super is over $250k then the extra money you put into super will get DIV293.
-This might not reduce how much you can pull out...
+Now you withdraw with MTR 32%: = 8,840 x (100% - 32% + 30%) = $8,663.2 MTR 39%: = 8,840 x (100% - 39% + 30%) = $8,044.4 MTR 47%: = 8,840 x (100% - 47% + 30%) = $7,337.2 HISA $10K income into HISA.
+Lets assume 5.5% return.
+MTR 32%: = 10,000 x (100 - 32%) x (100% + 5.5% x (100% - 32%)) = $7,054 MTR 39%: = 10,000 x (100 - 39%) x (100% + 5.5% x (100% - 39%)) = $6,304 MTR 47%: = 10,000 x (100 - 47%) x (100% + 5.5% x (100% - 47%)) = $5,454 FHSS Relative Improvement Relative to HISA So how much better if FHSS after just 1 year?
+MTR 32%: = (8,663.2 - 7054) / 7054 = 22.8% MTR 39%: = (8,044.4 - 6304) / 6304 = 27.6% MTR 47%: = (7,337.2 - 5454) / 5454 = 34.5% ANZ FHSS Calculator This calculator compares over 4-7 years which is an improvement over my above calculation.
+I believe it also includes the impact of the withdr...

 Finance Battle: IP Offset VS HISA